-Summary No. 14 - Forklift Truck Operations
+Summary No. 14 - Servicing and Maintenance Operations

 Employees servicing tires were exposed to the hazard of being struck by material released during an exploding wheel separation.

 Employees were servicing a flat tire mounted on a multi-piece wheel on a forklift truck.

 An employee was attempting to loosen a tire lock by tapping on it with a ratchet.

 A 20-ton forklift truck with dual front wheels and single rear wheels is parked in the maintenance shop.
 The left front inner tire on the forklift is flat, and three employees - the port manager, a crane operator, and a stevedore - are attempting to remove the outer tire to access the inner flat tire.

 At the time of the incident, the crane operator had removed all but two nuts from the wheel retaining clamps that held the tire lock.
 All three employees were standing next to the tire.
 While the outer tire was still pressurized, the crane operator began to tap on the tire lock with a ratchet to get the lock loose.
 The tire exploded and components of the wheel assembly struck the three employees and threw them approximately 15 feet from the forklift.
 The impact killed the crane operator and seriously injured the two other employees.

 None of the employees were trained in the proper procedures for servicing tires such as the one involved in the incident.

 The wheel involved in the incident had numerous safety deficiencies.
 The tire was overinflated (the tire manufacturer recommended a maximum pressure of 50 psi and a pressure of 70 to 80 psi was maintained in the tires on the forklift), and the side wall of this overinflated tire was severely worn.

 Additionally, the tire's split rim lock had been damaged during installation and was welded in place in order to seat the rim and tire.
 Moreover, the wheel flange was badly damaged.